Next: Non-Deterministic Scatterers

 where

-is the sum of the diagonal elements of [S] and is a complete set
+is the sum of the diagonal elements of [S] and

 of